jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   - WHY???

-- The blackout size results show that load models can substantially impact cascade sizes—cases that used constant impedance loads showed consistently smaller blackouts, relative to constant current, power or exponential models.
+- The blackout size results show that load models can substantially impact cascade sizes.

 - The contingency simulation results from COSMIC were compared to corresponding simulations from a dc power flow based quasi-steady-state cascading failure simulator, using a new metric.
 The two models largely agreed for the initial periods of cascading (for about 10 events), then diverged for later stages where dynamic phenomena drive the sequence of events.

-- Together these results illustrate that detailed dynamic models of cascading failure can be useful in understanding the relative importance of various features of these models.
+- Detailed dynamic models of cascading failure can be useful in understanding the relative importance of various features of these models.

 - The particular model used in this paper, COSMIC, is likely **too slow** for many large-scale statistical analyses, but comparing detailed models to simpler ones can be helpful in understanding the relative importance of various modeling assumptions that are necessary to understand complicated phenomena such as cascading.